HaiLe/haile.github.io/_posts/2022-05-10-apple-discontinues-ipod.markdown

 categories: technology
 ---

-Today Apple announced that it will discontinue its last iPod model.
+Today Apple announced it will discontinue its last iPod model.

-Nearly 22 years ago, Steve Jobs introduced the iPod.
+Nearly 22 years ago, Steve Jobs introduced the iPod to the world, and changed the music industry forever.
 The project’s goal was simple - a little device that holds 1000 songs in your pocket.

-At the time of the iPod release in October 2001, Apple’s stock price was about $0.30 (adjusted to the stock-split).
-Today, the stock price is $155 — 51,500% apprecitiation since the release of the iPod.
+When the iPod was released in October 2001, Apple’s stock price was $0.30 (adjusted to the stock-split).
+Today, the stock price is $155.
+If you invested in Apple in 2001, the stock price has since appreciated 51,500%.

-The iPod marked one of the most amazing comebacks in the history.
-It was also one of the greatest inventions of Steve Jobs and laid out the foundation for the iPhone — a device that transformed the mobile devices forever.
+The iPod was one of Steve’s greatest inventions and laid out the foundation for the Apple iPhone — a device that transformed the mobile devices forever.

-—

-Here was the introduction of iPod in 2001 from Steve.
+Here was the introduction of iPod in 2001 from Steve:

 > The field that we decided to do it in--the choice we made--was music.
 Now, why music?
 Well, we love music.
 And it’s always good to do something you love.
 More importantly, music’s a part of everyone’s life.
 Everyone.
 Music’s been around forever.
 It will always be around.
 This is not a speculative market.
 And, because it’s a part of everyone’s life, it’s a very large target market.
 All around the world.
 It knows no boundaries.
 >